pixelkind/iOS-development/docs/chapter6/async-await.md

 # Async await to load data

-Since iOS 15 (backwards compatible down to iOS 13) we have a new way to handle concurrency that is called structured concurrency.
-By using the `async` and `await` keywords, we are able yo structure asynchronous code better and make it easier to read.
+Since iOS 15 (backwards compatible down to iOS 13) we have a new way to handle concurrency using the `async` and `await` keywords.
+Using this, we are able to structure asynchronous code better and make it easier to read.

 Using the `async` keyword, you can mark a function as asynchronous.
 If you want to call an asynchronous function, you need to use the `await` keyword.
 Let's have a look at an example: